Sinusitis is an inflammation of the tissue padding the sinuses that causes congestion. This inflammation can arise due to:

 10. Lifestyle issues

 One suffering with nose block on a regular basis fails to have a quality sleep.
 He/she constantly needs to turn their body to either right or left, as the nose gets alternatively blocked.
 Experiencing severe headaches throughout the day with postnasal discharge, which causes one to repeat things.
 Situations like this are quite embarrassing.
 Researchers point out that sinusitis patients are more likely to suffer from depression, which gradually affects their family, work or study life.
+One of the crucial reasons not to delay sinus surgery.

 The above mentioned reasons can arise if sinusitis is left untreated and can continue for months on end.
 The prime explanation to seek surgery for sinusitis is to live a healthy life with symptoms either controlled or eliminated.
 Sinus surgery will reduce sinus inflammation, make drainage easier and eradicate any infection.